outscale/osc-bsu-csi-driver/examples/advanced-lb/README.md

 ```
 - Upload 'UploadServerCertificate' the certs copied previously under ./certs and retrieve it ORN id

-- update service yaml by setting the certificate ssl  ORN ID and the loadBalancerSourceRanges  and then apply it
+- Update service yaml by setting the certificate ssl  ORN ID and the loadBalancerSourceRanges  and then apply it

 ```
 $ OSC_ORN_ID="The ID" ; \